glorialulu/TSNet/docs/transient.rst

     of a network, and inline valve, located in the middle of the network and connected by one pipe on each end.

+Valve operations, including closure and opening, are supported in TSNet.
-In TSNet, the default valve shape is gate valve.
-The valve characteristics curve is defined according to [STWV96]_.
-The valves can be closed or opened.
+The default valve shape is gate valve, the valve characteristics curve of which is defined according to [STWV96]_.
 The following examples illustrate how to operate valve.

-Valve closure can be simulated by defining the valve closure start time (:math:`ts`), the closure duration (:math:`t_c`), the valve open percentage when the closure is completed, and the closure constant, which characterize the shape of the closure curve.
-This parameters essentially defines the valve closure cure.
+Valve closure can be simulated by defining the valve closure start time (:math:`ts`), the closure duration (:math:`t_c`), the valve open percentage when the closure is completed b (:math:`se`), and the closure constant (:math:`m`), which characterize the shape of the closure curve.
+These parameters essentially defines the valve closure cure.
 For example, using the code below will yield the blue curve shown in :numref:`valve_closure`.
 If the closure constant (:math:`m`) is instead set to be :math:`2`, the valve curve will then correspond to the orange curve in :numref:`valve_closure`.